platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 sidebarTitle: "Custom TLS certificates"
 ---

-Platform.sh automatically provides all environments with standard Transport Layer Security (TLS) certificates issued by [Let's Encrypt](https://letsencrypt.org/).
+{{% tls-introduction %}}

-No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../define-routes/https.md).
+A custom certificate isn't necessary for development environments.

-You can also provide your own third-party TLS certificate from the issuer of your choice.
+Platform.sh automatically provides wildcard certificates that cover all `*.platform.sh` domains, including development environments.

 Platform.sh doesn't charge for using a third-party TLS certificate, although the issuer may.
 Consult your TLS issuer for instructions on how to generate an TLS certificate.

-You can use many kinds of certificates, including domain-validated, extended validation, high-assurance, and wildcard certificates.
+If you want to use a third-party certificate, ensure it's purchased and active before going live.

-A custom certificate isn't necessary for development environments.
+The main reasons to use a third-party issuer rather than the default certificate include using extended validation or high-assurance certificates.

-Platform.sh automatically provides wildcard certificates that cover all `*.platform.sh` domains, including development environments.
+In addition to these, you can use many other kinds of certificates, including domain-validated, and wildcard certificates.

 If you are using a third-party certificate, seven days before it expires Platform.sh issues a Let's Encrypt certificate and replaces the custom certificate with it to avoid interruption in service.